cyscale/cyscale.com/src/markdown/blog/2022-06-06-announcing-the-playground.md

 We are releasing a new feature in Cyscale, [the Playground](https://app.cyscale.com/playground)!
 It is an application demo that you can access in less than 1 minute.

-Currently, the Playground is populated with data from four cloud vendors:
+Currently, the Playground is populated with data from three cloud vendors:

 * [AWS (Amazon Cloud)](https://cyscale.com/use-cases/aws-cloud-security/),
 * [Microsoft Azure,](https://cyscale.com/use-cases/azure-cloud-security/) and